Regional Connector: Selected Alternative: LRT 3

 In September 2010, Metro published the Draft Environmental Impact Statement/Environmental Impact Report (Draft EIS/EIR).
 The report recommended adoption of the "Fully Underground LRT Alternative" (LRT 3 above).

 In October 2010, Metro staff reaffirmed this recommendation, but with the 5th/Flower station removed.
 The report cited concerns for the overall project cost and the proposed station's short distance from Metro Center/7th Street Station, a mere three blocks, which might not have met FTA funding standards.
-However, proponents of a 5th/Flower station cited the high density of very large high-rise office buildings within one block of a 5th/Flower station and that such a station would relieve what is expected to be extreme pressure at Metro Center/7th Street (already experiencing pressure) once the Expo Line, then the Regional Connector are complete.
+However, proponents of a 5th/Flower station cited the high density of very large high-rise office buildings within one block of a 5th/Flower station and that such a station would relieve what is expected to be extreme pressure at Metro Center/7th Street (already experiencing pressure) once the E Line, then the Regional Connector are complete.

 At the Metro Board meeting in late October 2010, the Board certified the Draft EIS/EIR and accepted the staff recommendation of Fully Underground Alternative with the 5th/Flower station deleted as the Locally Preferred Alternative (LPA).
 The project staff will now conduct a final study of the LPA, which will culminate in a Final Environmental Impact Study/Environmental Impact Report (Final EIS/EIR).

 Project funding

-Measure R guarantees the Regional Connector $160 million for implementation.
+Measure R guaranteed the Regional Connector $160 million for implementation.
 In February 2014, the federal government granted Metro $670 million in New Starts funds and $160 million in infrastructure loans for the project.